In Your Office

 Here are key areas where employees are taking steps to advance sustainability in day-to-day operations.

 Washington County is working hard to reduce building energy use to save money and conserve resources.
-Here are ten simple ways County employees can save energy their offices.
+Here are ten simple ways County employees can save energy in their offices.
+Learn more by visiting our Energy Conservation Campaign.

 Employee Suggestion Program

 Washington County values input from employees!
 The Employee Suggestion Program is designed to gather sustainable ideas that save the County money or improve efficiency of operations.
 To learn more, read the program overview.
 To learn about the suggestions implemented in the program, read the latest summary.

 Recycle at Work